 The value of our investments in other companies or businesses may also fluctuate significantly and impact our operating results quarter to quarter or year to year.
-For instance, in June 2019, we purchased 2.4 million shares of common stock of Arcturus Therapeutics Holdings, Inc. (Arcturus) and in May 2020, we exercised our option to purchase an additional 600,000 shares of Arcturus' common stock pursuant to the terms of our equity purchase agreement with Arcturus.
-We have elected to apply the fair value option to account for our equity investments in Arcturus.
-As a result, increases or decreases in the stock price of Arcturus common stock will result in accompanying changes in the fair value of our investments and impact, and cause substantial volatility in, our operating results for the reporting period.
-For instance, the changes in fair value of the Arcturus investments recognized in the Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2020 were a \$11.5 million decrease and a \$91.3 million increase, respectively, primarily due to the lower Arcturus stock price at September 30, 2020 compared to June 30, 2020 and the higher Arcturus stock price at September 30, 2020 compared to December 31, 2019, respectively.
-The gain in fair value of the investment for the nine months ended September 30, 2020 decreased the amount of our net loss during that period.
-If the Arcturus stock price had been lower at September 30, 2020 compared to December 31, 2019, we may have reported an even greater net loss for the three and nine months ended September 30, 2020.
-As the fair value of our investment in Arcturus is dependent on the stock price of Arcturus, which has recently seen wide fluctuations, the value of our investments and the impact on our operating results may similarly fluctuate significantly from quarter to quarter and year to year such that period-to-period comparisons may not be a good indication of the future value of the investments and our future operating results.
+For instance, in June 2019, we purchased 2.4 million shares of common stock of Arcturus and in May 2020, we exercised our option to purchase an additional 600,000 shares of Arcturus' common stock pursuant to the terms of our equity purchase agreement with Arcturus; we subsequently sold an aggregate of 800,000 shares in December 2020.
+We also purchased 7,825,797 shares of common stock of Solid in October 2020.
+We have elected to apply the fair value option to account for our equity investments in Arcturus and Solid.
+As a result, increases or decreases in the stock price of Arcturus and Solid common stock will result in accompanying changes in the fair value of our investments, and cause substantial volatility in, our operating results for the reporting period.
+For instance, the changes in fair value of the Arcturus and Solid investments recognized in the Consolidated Statements of Operations for the three months ended March 31, 2021 and 2020 was a \$20.7 million decrease and \$7.7 million increase, respectively, primarily due to the lower Arcturus and Solid stock price as of March 31, 2021 compared to the prior year and higher Arcturus stock price as of March 31, 2020 compared to the prior year.
+The losses and gains in fair value of the equity investments for the three months ended March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for the three months ended March 31, 2021 and 2020 compared to the prior year.
+If the Arcturus and Solid stock price as of March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for the three months ended March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for the three months ended March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for t